bknstn/travel-guide/README.md

 1. **Complete the Personality Quiz**: Answer 5 questions about your travel preferences
 2. **Enter Destination**: Type a city or country you want to visit
 3. **Get Recommendations**: Click "Generate Recommendations" to receive 10 personalized places
+4. **View Results**: Recommendations appear with loading states and beautiful cards

 ## Project Structure